A CJ-3B Named Spud,

 by Barry Ogletree

-This article on painting Spud, a 1954 CJ-3B, is the second in a series for CJ3B.info by Barry Ogletree in Texas, who has a lot of experience in Jeep customizing and conversion, and has recently been bringing that experience to some CJ-3B projects.
-In Part 1 Barry described the updates he made to Spud prior to painting. -- Derek Redmond
+This article on painting Spud, a 1954 CJ-3B, is the second in a series for CJ3B.info by Barry Ogletree in Texas, who has a lot of experience in Jeep customizing and conversion, and has recently been bringing that experience to some CJ-3B projects, including Fred the Stretched 3B.
+Barry described the updates he made to Spud prior to painting, in A CJ-3B Named Spud, Part 1 . -- Derek Redmond

 Spud Goes Green